ahelal/bender-action/README.md

   default: 'job'

 gh-token:
+  description:
-  description: GH personal access token (if using private repos)
+    GH personal access token (if using private repos or PR mode for commenting
   required: false

 gh-job: